-Chris and his wife, Dr. Mary Beth Gober, volunteer as Court Appointed Special Advocates (CASA) to advocate for the best interests of abused and neglected children, helping these children find safe, permanent homes as quickly as possible.
+Chris volunteers as a Court Appointed Special Advocate (CASA) to advocate for the best interests of abused and neglected children, helping these children find safe, permanent homes as quickly as possible.
 In 2010, he was elected to membership in the Fellows of the Texas Bar Foundation, which is limited to the top 1/3 of 1% of Texas attorneys each year.
 Chris also served on the Board of Directors of A Hand Up, a charitable organization that assists women and children in need as well as the mentally and physically disabled.

 REPRESENTATIVE CLIENTS (PAST & PRESENT):

-7-Eleven, Hunt Consolidated, Inc., Governor Bobby Jindal (LA), U.S. Senator Ted Cruz (TX), U.S. Senator Thad Cochran (MS), U.S. Senator Deb Fischer (NE), U.S. Senator Dean Heller (NV), U.S. Senator John Hoeven (ND), U.S. Senator Lindsey Graham (SC), former U.S. Senator Kay Bailey Hutchison (TX), U.S. Congressman Bill Flores (TX-17), U.S. Congressman Randy Neugebauer (TX-19), former U.S. Congressman Quico Canseco (TX-23), U.S. Congressman Kenny Marchant (TX-24), U.S. Congressman Roger Williams (TX-25), Chief Justice Nathan Hecht (TX Supreme Court), Mississippi Republican Party, Dallas County Republican Party, Dallas Citizens Council, Dallas Regional Chamber
+Cruz for President, U.S. Senator Ted Cruz (TX), Governor Bobby Jindal (LA), U.S. Senator Thad Cochran (MS), U.S. Senator Deb Fischer (NE), U.S. Senator Dean Heller (NV), U.S. Senator John Hoeven (ND), U.S. Senator Lindsey Graham (SC), former U.S. Senator Kay Bailey Hutchison (TX), U.S. Congressman Bill Flores (TX-17), U.S. Congressman Randy Neugebauer (TX-19), U.S. Congressman Kenny Marchant (TX-24), U.S. Congressman Roger Williams (TX-25), Chief Justice Nathan Hecht (TX Supreme Court), Justice Phil Johnson (TX Supreme Court), Mississippi Republican Party, Dallas County Republican Party, Dallas Citizens Council, Dallas Regional Chamber, Madison Project